INTERAGENCY TASK FORCE

 - The SPOG Public Awareness & Outreach Committee created a Guide for Public Awareness Materials (non-binding) to serve as a public resource that reflects the common messaging, standard statistics, and shared guidelines on images that SPOG agencies use when creating public awareness and training materials.

 In 2017, the SPOG also approved the establishment of an Ad Hoc Working Group on American Indians and Alaska Natives to increase coordination among agencies responding to human trafficking in Indian Country and affecting American Indian and Alaska Native communities.
-The Working Group created for policymakers and tribes a [709 KB], which outlines federal anti-trafficking efforts focused on American Indian and Alaska Native communities to bolster stakeholders’ understanding of the U.S. government’s response and enhance the coordination of agency programming and tribal engagement.
+The Working Group created for policymakers and tribes a Resource Guide on U.S. Government Entities Combating Human Trafficking in American Indian and Alaska Native Communities [709 KB], which outlines federal anti-trafficking efforts focused on American Indian and Alaska Native communities to bolster stakeholders’ understanding of the U.S. government’s response and enhance the coordination of agency programming and tribal engagement.
+While the Working Group has closed, it encourages agencies to continue to improve the response to human trafficking in Indian Country and affecting urban American Indian and Alaska Native communities and incorporate efforts into the standing SPOG Committees and other interagency efforts.
+Further, it encourages agencies to continue to explore enhanced coordination around data collection, training and outreach, research, and tribal consultation.

-In response to a Sense of Congress provision in the (Pub.
+In response to a Sense of Congress provision in the Frederick Douglass Trafficking Victims Prevention & Protection Reauthorization Act of 2018 (Pub.
 L. No. 115-425), the SPOG established an Ad Hoc Working Group in May 2020 to examine the role of demand reduction in preventing human trafficking.

 The U.S. Government issues several congressional reports on human trafficking.
 These include: